84 F To Celsius

 Q4: What is the significance of standard atmospheric pressure in temperature conversions?

 A4: The boiling and freezing points of water, used to define the Celsius and Fahrenheit scales, are dependent on atmospheric pressure.
-Standard atmospheric pressure is a reference condition for these definitions.
+In real terms, standard atmospheric pressure is a reference condition for these definitions.
 At higher altitudes, the boiling point of water decreases, and vice versa.

 Q5: Can I use an online calculator for Fahrenheit to Celsius conversion?